Anthony Hancock (American football)

-Anthony Duane Hancock (born June 10, 1960) is a retired American football wide receiver.
-A first-round draft pick in the 1982 NFL Draft, he played for five seasons with the Kansas City Chiefs of the National Football League (NFL), retiring following the 1986 season.
-He played college football at the University of Tennessee, where he was the school's leading receiver in three consecutive seasons (1979–1981).
+Anthony Duane Hancock (born June 10, 1960) is an American former professional football player who was a wide receiver for the Kansas City Chiefs of the National Football League (NFL).
+A first-round draft pick in the 1982 NFL draft, he played for five seasons with the Chiefs, retiring following the 1986 season.
+He played college football at the Tennessee Volunteers, leading the school in receiving in three consecutive seasons (1979–1981).

 Now a teacher at Bearden Middle School in Knoxville, Tennessee, Hancock is active with the Tennessee Education Association (TEA).
 In 2012, he ran unsuccessfully for a seat in the Tennessee House of Representatives, losing to the incumbent, Steve Hall.

-High school
+Early life

 Hancock was born in Cleveland, Ohio.
 One of nine children, his father worked for Ford.
 He played running back at Cleveland's John Hay High School under Coach Sonny Harris, twice rushing for more than a thousand yards per season to win Cleveland's East League MVP honors.
 During his senior year, he accumulated 1,083 yards on 153 carries, and was named all-state.
 He also ran track, registering a personal best of 13.6 seconds in the high hurdles.